 The area of accounting that provides internal users with information is called management accounting.

 External users of accounting information include investors, creditors, customers, and the government.
-The external users of accounting information can be divided into three groups:
+The external users can be divided into three groups:

 - Government Organizations